breathe-doc/breathe/README.rst

     - Nothing

   - Fixed

-    - The ``doxygenclass`` directive can now reference template specialisations by specifying the specialisation in the argument name.

     - Displaying function parameters for Qt slots output.
 Previously they were missing even though Qt Slots are essentially just functions.